Enable File Type Controls

 Procedure

-2. Add a web profile or expand an existing web profile.
+2. Click Add Profile and then choose Internet Access, or expand an existing Security profile.

-3. For Security and Acceptable Use Controls > File Type Blocking, click Edit.
+3. Navigate to Security and Acceptable Use Controls, navigate to File Type Blocking, and then click Edit.

 1. Check the categories of the file types to choose all file types in the group, or expand a file type category to choose specific file types.
 For more information about available file types, see File Types to Block.